AKROGIS/Observer/Observer/Protocol Specification V2.md

  * `obs_name`

 ### `feature_field_map`
-A list of integer column indices from the csv header, starting with zero, for the columns containing the data for the observed feature tables.
+A list of integer column indices from the CSV header, starting with zero, for the columns containing the data for the observed feature tables.

 ### `feature_field_names`
-A list of the string field names from the csv header that will create the observed feature tables.
+A list of the string field names from the CSV header that will create the observed feature tables.

 ### `feature_field_types`
 A list of the string field types for each column listed in the 'feature_field_names' property.